Carolingian minuscule

+Carolingian minuscule or Caroline minuscule is a script which developed as a calligraphic standard in the medieval European period as part of an overall effort to create a clear, uniform, and consistent manner by which to copy books.
+Multiple abbeys had begun to experiment with improvements to earlier Merovingian cursive scripts, with one version of an early Caroline script being developed at the scriptorium of the Benedictine monks of Corbie Abbey, about 150 km north of Paris.
+The development and adoption of an improved minuscule script was slow and occurred across many locations throughout the Carolingian empire, although a later version of Caroline minuscule developed at the scriptoria of Tours and used in the creation of widely distributed bibles and Gospel books helped to contribute to an overall Caroline minuscule standard.
+Further adoption was encouraged by the issuance of imperial capitularies, with the script continued to be used in the Holy Roman Empire until 1200.
+Codices, Christian texts, and educational material were written in Carolingian minuscule.

-After blackletter developed out of it, the Carolingian minuscule became obsolete, until the 14th century Italian Renaissance, when the humanist minuscule script was also developed from it.
-By this latter line the Carolingian minuscule is a direct ancestor of most modern-day scripts and typefaces.
+After blackletter or Gothic script developed out of it, the Carolingian minuscule became increasingly obsolete, until the 14th century Italian Renaissance, when the humanist minuscule script was also developed from it.
+By this latter line, the Carolingian minuscule is a direct ancestor of most modern-day Latin letter scripts and typefaces.

 Creation

-The script is derived from Roman half uncial and the insular scripts that were being used in Irish and English monasteries.
-The strong influence of Irish literati on the script can be seen in the distinctively cló-Gaelach (Irish style) forms of the letters, especially a, e, d, g, s, and t.
+The script is derived partly from various continental minuscule scripts ultimately descended from late Roman cursive and partly from Roman half uncial and its cursive version.
+It also adopted certain features from the Insular scripts that were being used in Irish and English monasteries.

 Carolingian minuscule was created partly under the patronage of the Emperor Charlemagne (hence Carolingian).
 Charlemagne had a keen interest in learning, according to his biographer Einhard (here with apices):

 Temptábat et scríbere, tabulásque et códicellós ad hoc in lectó sub cervícálibus circumferre solébat, ut, cum vacuum tempus esset, manum litterís effigiendís adsuésceret, sed parum successit labor praeposterus ac séró incohátus.

-This new script was significantly more legible than the scripts used by Romans or that of the script earlier in the Middle Ages, and offered new features such as word spacing, more punctuation, an introduction of lower-case letters, and conventions such as usage of upper-case for titles, a mix of upper and lower case for subtitles, and lower case for the body of a text.
+This new script was significantly more legible than the ones used in earlier periods of the Middle Ages and was also superior to the book scripts used in the Roman period, because it provided word spacing, more punctuation, and conventions such as the usage of upper-case for titles, a mix of upper and lower case for subtitles, and lower case for the body of a text.
 Although Charlemagne was never fully literate, he understood the value of literacy and a uniform script in running his empire.
 Charlemagne sent for the English scholar Alcuin of York to run his palace school and scriptorium at his capital, Aachen.
 Efforts to supplant Gallo-Roman and Germanic scripts had been under way before Alcuin arrived at Aachen, where he was master from 782 to 796, with a two-year break.
 The new minuscule was disseminated first from Aachen, of which the Ada Gospels provided classic models, and later from the influential scriptorium at Marmoutier Abbey (Tours), where Alcuin withdrew from court service as an abbot in 796 and restructured the scriptorium.